dubo-dubon-duponey/docker-images/README.md

  * dependencies retrieved from casual urls are always downloaded and committed at a specific version alongside the Dockerfile - in such a case, a `refresh.sh` script is provided so you can refresh them on your own

-The "exception" to this rule is deb packages, which are pinned to specific versions (not content addressable).
+The "exception" to this rule is debian packages, which are pinned to specific versions (not content addressable).

 ### Build reproducibility